dotjuan89/DBSAssignment2/README.md

 # Testing and Debugging

-To run React App in Development
+To run React App in Development from root folder

 ```
-// From root folder
 cd client
 npm start
 ```

-To build React App for Production
+To build React App for Production from root folder

 ```
-// From root folder
 cd client
 npm run build
 ```